Software-Research-Lab/CBM-Application-Software/README.md

     user: hi. whats up. hello. hey
     _bot: if you ask "hello" I answer "hi"

+### Definition answer"

-"Definition answer" returns the answer to the subject with definition by determination of noun.
+Returns the answer to the subject with definition about the subject by determination of noun with basic question form:

+    user: true (DAC)
+    _bot: true is true
+    user: what is true?
+(DA)
+    _bot: true is condition

 "Inverse definition answer" returns attitude to the subject by inversion of attitude by pronoun and adjective.